Shadsterwolf/BotWUnpacker/README.md

 # Credits
 Made by Shadsterwolf <br />
-Uwizard code SARC.cs heavily modified (and mostly commented!)
+Uwizard code SARC.cs heavily modified (and mostly commented!) <br />
+Decode based off of thakis's and shevious's code, recoded in C# <br />
+Encode was re-researched and programmed by myself!